nethackathon/nethackathon-announcer/readme.md

 # Nethack Announcer

-A discord bot which announces when people go live streaming nethack on twitch
+A discord and mastodon bot which announces when people go live streaming nethack on twitch

 To run the backend: